Salvage of the S.S. Golden Gate

 Those efforts failed, but a San Francisco native, both Thomas J.L.
 Smiley and a man named Irelan mounted expeditions and managed to salvage an estimated $300,000 of the gold in early 1863, which was shipped to San Francisco onboard the Pacific Mail steamship Constitution.

 For his efforts, Smiley was prosecuted in San Francisco.
 The cases, both civil and criminal, pitted Capt.
 Francis W. Lodge, a representative of Lloyd's of London, against Smiley.
-Lodge's letters with documents from 1863-1865 are rich with details of the salvage and eventual settlement.
-They were added to this site in 2009 thanks to Kim and Robin Paterson, who forwarded their great great grandfather's journal and later additional correspondence.
+Lodge's journal from 1864, rich with details of the salvage and eventual settlement, were added to this site in 2009 thanks to Kim and Robin Paterson, who forwarded their great great grandfather's journal.

 By the end of August, 1864, the charges against him were dropped in return for payment of $40,000 to Lloyd's of London.
 Lloyd's also settled with Irelan for $7,000 earlier in 1864.
 Then, in December, 1864 Smiley mounted another expedition aboard the ship Commodore.